 Ingest MQTT Data into Redis

 Redis is an open-source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
 EMQX supports integration with Redis so you can save MQTT messages and client events to Redis.
-With Redis data bridge, you can use Redis for message caching and statistics of client events.
+With Redis data integration, you can use Redis for message caching and statistics of client events.

 How It Works